gridbugs/gridbugs.org/_posts/2020-06-20-roguelike-tutorial2020-part2.md

 }
 {% endpygments %}

-Rather than storing how to draw the player (which symbol, colour, etc to use), store an abstract value in the game state, and let the rendering logic decide how to draw the player.
+Rather than storing how to draw the player (symbol, colour, etc), store an abstract value in the game state, and let the rendering logic decide how to draw the player.

 Now to define our components: